-How to Set Up a Proxy Server on Ubuntu
+How to Set Up Oculus Proxies on Ubuntu

 Enhance your workflows on Ubuntu!
 Integrate Oculus Proxies to route your terminal-based commands and applications securely through proxies.
 This setup ensures privacy, allows access to geo-specific resources, and improves your connection’s anonymity.
 Follow this guide to configure Oculus Proxies on your Ubuntu system.